Methicillin-Resistant Staphylococcus Aureus (MRSA)

 What is Methicillin-resistant Staphylococcus aureus (MRSA)?

-A type of bacteria that is resistant to many antibiotics.
+A type of bacteria that is resistant to many antibiotics, including methicillin.

 Is MRSA contagious?

-Yes, it can be spread to others through direct contact.
+Yes, it can be spread from person to person through direct contact.

 How can MRSA be prevented?